-Listed below are a few useful tips for those photographers progressing from a point and click camera to a digital SLR (also known as DSLR) camera.
+Listed below are a few useful SLR photography tips for beginners.
+Particularly those progressing from a point and click camera to a digital SLR camera.
 Note, these are basic DSLR photography tips for beginners that I wish I had read when first starting out.

 If you’re after more technical information on how to use your camera, then we recommend reading our articles on: DSLR Settings.

-Or maybe you’re looking for hundreds of DSLR tips for beginners that include example images and ‘How To’ guides: DSLR Photography Tips.
+Or maybe you’re looking for hundreds of SLR photography tips for beginners that include example images and ‘How To’ guides: SLR Photography Tips.

 - Learn to use all your SLR camera settings.
 Even those you don’t think you’d ever use.
 Practice changing settings like ISO, aperture and shutter speed, so you know them like the back of your hand.
 A moving animal won’t sit and pose until you work out your settings.

 - In addition to UV filters, other important pieces of equipment should include a sturdy tripod and a remote release.

 They both come in handy for taking photographs that require long shutter speeds.

 - You can never have enough SLR / DSLR photography magazines and books to learn from.